 Access equipment.
 Scaffold, staging, or lift requirements stated and priced.
 Not buried in a contingency.

 Silica control compliance.
-Under OSHA 29 CFR 1926.1153, mortar grinding during tuckpointing generates respirable crystalline silica dust at concentrations that require engineering controls or respiratory protection.
+Under OSHA 29 CFR 1926.1153, mortar grinding during tuckpointing generates respirable crystalline silica dust at concentrations requiring engineering controls or respiratory protection.
 Compliant contractors use wet grinding, local exhaust ventilation, or HEPA-filtered vacuum systems.
-This equipment costs money and adds to overhead.
-A price that looks inexplicably low may reflect a contractor who is not meeting this requirement, exposing their crew and your property to a compliance and liability issue.
+A price that looks inexplicably low may reflect a contractor skipping this requirement, exposing their crew and your property to a compliance problem.

 Warranty terms.
-What is covered, for how long, and what the process is if a joint fails.
+What is covered, for how long, and the process if a joint fails within the warranty period.

 Payment schedule.
-Standard practice is a deposit at contract signing, progress payment at substantial completion, and final payment at walk-through approval.
+Standard practice: deposit at contract signing, progress payment at substantial completion, final payment at walk-through approval.
 Contractors demanding full payment upfront are not operating to industry standard.

-For guidance on evaluating contractors beyond the estimate itself, see our post on how to choose the right masonry contractor in Illinois.
+For guidance on evaluating contractors beyond the estimate itself, see How to Choose the Right Masonry Contractor in Illinois.

 Red Flags in Tuckpointing Bids

-After more than 2,800 projects since 1987, we have seen the shortcuts that produce callbacks and failed work.
+After decades of work since 1987, we have seen the shortcuts that produce callbacks and failed work.
 Here is what to watch for.

-The price that is 40 to 50% below every other bid.
+The price 40 to 50% below every other bid.
 Competent tuckpointing costs what it costs because materials, labor, equipment, insurance, and compliance have real prices.
-A bid priced dramatically below the market is priced that way for a reason.
-The most common reasons: unlicensed and uninsured labor, substandard mortar (bagged generic pre-mix without color matching or type verification), insufficient joint depth, or no brick condition assessment.
+A bid priced dramatically below market is priced that way for a reason.
+The most common reasons: unlicensed and uninsured labor, substandard mortar without color matching or type verification, insufficient joint depth, or no brick condition assessment.
 The savings on day one are paid back over the next three to five years in failed mortar and water damage.
+You can verify contractor licensing status through the Illinois IDFPR license lookup.

 No mention of mortar type or color matching.
 A contractor who quotes tuckpointing without specifying mortar type has not thought about whether the mortar is compatible with your brick.
-See the ASTM C270 note above.
-Incompatible mortar is not a minor cosmetic problem.
+Incompatible mortar is not a cosmetic problem.
 It is a structural problem that migrates from the mortar to the brick face.

 Refusal to show a test patch.
 Before any mortar touches your wall, there should be a cured test patch in an inconspicuous location showing the color match.
-Forty-eight to seventy-two hours of cure time and a comparison in natural light.
-A contractor who cannot or will not produce a test patch is asking you to take their word for the result.
+Forty-eight to seventy-two hours of cure time, compared in natural light.
+A contractor who cannot produce a test patch is asking you to take their word for the result.

 No written scope before work begins.
 Verbal agreements about scope, materials, and price produce disputes.
 Every material detail belongs in writing before the first grinder runs.

 Pressure to decide immediately.
-High-quality tuckpointing contractors in the Chicagoland market stay busy.
+Quality tuckpointing contractors in the Chicagoland market stay busy.
 They do not need to apply sales pressure.
-A contractor who creates urgency through a “same-day discount” or a claim that their price expires tomorrow is using a sales tactic, not stating a business reality.
+A contractor who creates urgency through a “same-day discount” is using a sales tactic, not stating a business reality.

 The Cost of Deferral

-Brick replacement costs $25 to $50 per brick installed.
-A single failed linear foot of mortar joint exposes 4 to 6 adjacent brick faces to freeze-thaw saturation.
-At five bricks at $37.50 per brick average, the deferral adds $187.50 in brick cost to that one linear foot, against a tuckpointing cost of $12.
-That is a 15-to-1 cost multiplier on a per-linear-foot basis.
+Brick replacement runs $50 to $150 per brick installed.
+A single failed linear foot of mortar joint exposes four to six adjacent brick faces to freeze-thaw saturation.
+At five bricks at $100 average, the deferral adds $500 in brick cost to that linear foot, against a tuckpointing cost of $12 per linear foot if caught early.
+That is a 40-to-1 cost multiplier on a per-linear-foot basis.

-Chimneys accelerate this timeline.
+Chimneys compress this timeline further.
 Your chimney is exposed on all four sides with no interior wall mass to moderate temperature swings.
-Chimney mortar deteriorates 5 to 10 years ahead of wall mortar on the same home.
-The tuckpointing window on a chimney is shorter, and the consequences of missing it are more expensive.
-A $300 to $900 chimney tuckpointing job, deferred until brick spalling requires partial reconstruction, becomes a $3,500 to $8,000 reconstruction project.
+Chimney mortar deteriorates ahead of wall mortar on the same home.
+The $800 to $2,500 chimney tuckpointing window, missed, becomes a $3,000 to $6,000 partial rebuild or a $6,000 to $15,000 full rebuild.
+For a full treatment of how this progression develops seasonally, see When to Schedule Tuckpointing in Illinois.

 Tuckpointing Cost by Project Type